passelma42/mkdocs_documentation/docs/index.md

         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files.

-## Publish
+## Publish with Actions

 		.github/workflows	# Create folders
-				ci.yml		" Create file for automated actions in Github
+		ci.yml						# Create file for automated actions in Github

 ```yml title="ci.yml"
 name: ci